Saqsy/cs-uob-overview-of-architecture.github.io/software.md

 * [Assembler documentation](https://www.nand2tetris.org/_files/ugd/44046b_759f4f811ad14e12ac45bc60dd679fa3.pdf)
 * [VM emulator documentation](https://www.nand2tetris.org/_files/ugd/44046b_b74d071ee4b74279b211acede232ced9.pdf)

 If you're having a lot of trouble getting the software working on your own computer, there is also an official [online version](https://nand2tetris.github.io/web-ide/asm) of the whole suite available here.
-For now, we recommend using the offline bundle above instead, for several reasons.
-First, as of October 2024 the online version hadn't quite reached feature parity with the offline version with several useful features (like breakpoints) missing.
-Second, the CPU simulator lacks the extra features introduced by our fork.
-And third (and maybe most importantly), the interface is quite different, and the offline version is what you'll be using in the exam!
+For now, we recommend using the offline bundle above instead, for two reasons.
+First, as of September 2026 the online version hasn't quite reached feature parity with the offline version with several useful features (like breakpoints) missing.
+And second, the CPU simulator lacks the extra features introduced by our fork (like stepping backwards).

 Like the original, our fork of the CPU simulator is open source and licensed under the Creative Commons [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) license.
 The source code is available on GitHub [here](https://github.com/SecretsAndLies/nand2tetris-bolt/).
 The biggest new features it introduces (which are therefore not covered in the documentation above) are: